Odin94/HareMatcher/README.md

 ### TODOs
 * add page for updating profile page
+* Somehow let users that matched a profile get to the chat
 * Make list of profiles on User page prettier
-* Add chat for matches
 * Add filtering for matches (looking for bunnies of specific size, age, fluffiness etc)
 * Validate input: https://stackoverflow.com/questions/54204190/ktor-how-can-i-validate-json-request**
 * Test-users getting deleted and re-created on restart makes session cookies invalid and requires deleting them from the